 Away With The Steiners

-Packing The Other Stuff: Electrical, Toiletries And Reusables…
+Packing The Other Stuff For Travel: Electrical, Toiletries And Essentials.

-Packing for longterm travel can easily cause stress before setting off; but it doesn’t have to!
+Packing for longterm travel can easily cause stress before setting off.
+But it doesn’t have to be stressful!

-Here are the details on what else we took aside from clothes – packing lists for full-time family travel can be found here.
+Here are the details on what else we took – aside from clothes – in our packing list of ‘other stuff’ for fulltime travel.

 Aside from clothes, the other stuff in our bags can be sorted into four further categories: